 Take a look around the various areas of the park below:

 The area has retained this title, Pony Fields has holiday homes set a new lake with water margins and aquatic plants.
-This creates a focal point for the homes in the immediate landscape and providers a diverse habitat for flora and fauna.
-Pony fields and the holiday homes also have excellent view onto the borrowed landscape with distance views over the Northumbrian Hills.
-There are also view of the western elevation of Barmoor Castle.
+This creates a focal point for the homes in the immediate landscape and provides a diverse habitat for flora and fauna.
+Pony Fields and the holiday homes also have excellent views onto the borrowed landscape with distance views over the Northumbrian Hills.
+There are also views of the western elevation of Barmoor Castle.

 The area is surrounded with mature trees, hedges and landscaped areas creating a private area within the park and is one of the most intimate areas within its defined space.
 Mature planting runs through the area creating private pockets for groups of homes enriched with flowering trees and specimen plants such as specimen palms and rhododendrons adding to the ambience.
 To commemorate the twenty five years of Barmoor Castle Country Park, a fountain has become part of the unique landscape of Palm Lawn.

-The layout of the area will follow a historic design principles established in many castles and grand country houses of a bygone age.
-Existing archive records and historical documents were consulted extensively during the design and layout of the Parklands.
+The layout of the area will follow historic design principles established in many castles and grand country houses of a bygone age.
+Existing archive records and historical documents were consulted extensively during the design and layout of The Parklands.